laurensOost/yayata-common/README.md

 # yayata-common
-Repository for bootstraping yayta and 925r on local computer using git and docker.
+Repository for bootstrapping YaYata and 925r on local computer using git and docker (compose).

 ## Run
 Run script to clone required repositories.